Judy Kuhn: 2007–present

 On October 23, 2007, Kuhn returned to the Broadway production of Les Misérables after 20 years, this time assuming the role of Fantine.
 She succeeded Lea Salonga and remained with the show until the revival ended on January 6, 2008.

 Kuhn portrayed Fosca in the Off-Broadway Classic Stage Company revival of the Stephen Sondheim-James Lapine musical Passion from its opening in February 2013 through its scheduled closing in April 2013.
 Kuhn had previously played Fosca in the Stephen Sondheim celebration production in 2002 at the Kennedy Center.

 In 2013, Kuhn originated the role of Helen Bechdel in the off-Broadway Public Theater production of the musical Fun Home, which began its run September 30, 2013 and opened officially on October 22, 2013.
 The run was extended multiple times and closed on January 12, 2014.
 She played the same role in the Broadway production, which ran from April 2015 to September 10, 2016, at the Circle in the Square.

 Kuhn played the role of "Golde" in the Broadway revival of Fiddler on the Roof, starting on November 22, 2016.
 She played Golde in the Menier Chocolate Factory (London) production of Fiddler on the Roof which began on November 23, 2018, and ran to March 9, 2019.

+From March to May 2024, Kuhn appeared in the musical Unknown Soldier by Daniel Goldstein and Michael Friedman at the Arena Stage in Washington, D.C.

+In June 2024, Kuhn portrayed Ida Straus in Titanic at New York City Center.